 Assembly Bill 405, which was passed by the Nevada Legislature and signed into law by Governor Brian Sandoval in June of 2017, established new rules for rooftop solar customers with systems under 25 kilowatts who applied for and installed a private rooftop solar system on or after June 15, 2017.

-Assembly Bill 405 places all net metering customers in the same rate class as their otherwise applicable group of non-solar customers – meaning they pay the same Basic Service Charge and energy rate.
+Assembly Bill 405 places all net metering customers in the same rate class as non-solar customers – meaning they pay the same Basic Service Charge and energy rate.

-The NMR-405 rate class treats energy that is produced by the system, but not used on-site by the customer (exported energy) differently than the NMR-G and NMR-A rate classes.
+The NMR-405 rate class treats energy produced by the system, but not used on-site by the customer (exported energy) differently than the NMR-G and NMR-A rate classes.
 NMR-405 customers receive monthly netting of the electricity delivered by NV Energy and the electricity they export to the grid.
-The excess energy, which is the remaining exported energy after monthly netting is accounted for, is credited an amount based on when their rooftop solar application was received by NV Energy:
+The excess energy, which is the remaining exported energy after monthly netting, is credited based on when their rooftop solar application was received by NV Energy:

 Is Solar Worth it in Reno?

 Solar is more than worth it.
-In fact, the holistic benefits of solar pay off because when you go solar, you can have the confidence that you are saving money, doing good for the planet, and securing yourself a more sustainable future.
+The holistic benefits of solar pay off because when you go solar, you have the confidence that you are saving money, doing good for the planet and securing a more sustainable future.